2012 Los Angeles Measure B: 2014

 Today's ruling is a total vindication of AHF's position.
 We call on Los Angeles County for full enforcement of this law now.
 As the lower court said, they need to set fees based on actual cost.
 The porn industry has considered every option but following the law.
 Now it's time to do what fifty-seven percent of Los Angeles County voters have asked of the industry—and what the courts have upheld as constitutional.

-He further stated that he hoped the adult entertainment industry will continue to appeal, taking the case to the U.S. Supreme Court, for a final and definitive ruling.
+He further stated that he hoped the adult entertainment industry will continue to appeal, taking the case to the U.S. Supreme Court, for a final and definitive ruling, however, on September 5, 2016, the Los Angeles County Board of Supervisors voted to settle the case against Vivid.